 Each household has its own priorities.
 Some households may place physician choice above monthly cost.
 Other households might prioritize monthly affordability over occasional expenses, like higher copays or coinsurance.

 While your priorities may differ from those of your neighbor, be aware of the potential costs when choosing a health insurance provider.
 The monthly premium for your health insurance only tells part of the story.
-In a year in which your health care needs are higher, your cost can skyrocket if you choose a plan that has lower premiums but which has higher deductibles, co-pays, coinsurance, or a higher maximum out-of-pocket limit.
+In a year in which your healthcare needs are higher, your cost can skyrocket if you choose a plan that has lower premiums but which has higher deductibles, co-pays, coinsurance, or a higher maximum out-of-pocket limit.

 You’ll find most of your options are from long-established and well-known health insurance providers.
-However, some plans or providers may offer options that are more advantageous for your household.
+However, some plans or providers may offer coverage options that are more advantageous for your household.

-Best Self-Employed Health Insurance Providers
+Get the Right Self-Employed Health Insurance